If I have coning of the belly, does it mean that I have diastasis recti?

 This is why it is so important for us to learn how to learn to connect our core.

-If you’re pregnant, I don’t typically recommend checking for diastatsis recti.
+If you’re pregnant, I don’t typically recommend checking for diastasis recti.
 Whether or not you have it, the training I recommend for pregnancy will all focus on core connection.
-My training teaches you how to heal what’s going on with your fascia, pelvic floor, back, and posture!
+My training teaches you how to heal what’s going on with your fascia, pelvic floor, back and posture!
 It’s all about helping you feel great, as the methods for prevention and healing will always apply.

 I know so many moms who have now been through my programs who are feeling so much stronger, healthier, and happier.

 If you’re currently pregnant, the best time to start focusing on your core strength is now.
 So many moms first reach out to me and say they’re going to start Core Rehab after they give birth.
-However, the Knocked-Up Fitness Prenatal Membership is designed specifically for pregnant moms to help PREVENT many of the postpartum issues mamas suffer from when they haven’t learned to properly engage their deep core.
-Preventing prenatal weakness is the best way to get a leg up on your postpartum journey, so please check out the Knocked-Up Fitness Membership here.
+However, the Prenatal Membership is designed specifically for pregnant moms to help PREVENT many of the postpartum issues mamas suffer from when they haven’t learned to properly engage their deep core.
+Preventing prenatal weakness is the best way to get a leg up on your postpartum journey, so please check out the Prenatal Membership.
 I’m blown away by the number of moms joining my programs every day.
 So many mamas are finally getting the real results and healing they need!

 If you have any questions, please post them below!